-I recalled with some sense of humour that one day a certain Mr. Sarwan Singh, a senior clerical staff from the office of the Minister of Finance had rushed to my room with a cabinet paper which I helped to draft.
+I recalled with some sense of humour that one day in 1971 a certain Mr. Sarwan Singh, a senior clerical staff from the office of the Minister of Finance had rushed to my room with a cabinet paper which I helped to draft.
 Apparently at the concluding line I had written as follows: “Cabinet is therefore requested to approve as follows: …..”.
 Mr. Sarwan told me that there had to be a dash (-) after the last colon as in “ :- ”.
 I was surprised and slightly amused.
 Was it really a grammar mistake?
 More importantly why can’t Mr. Sarwan himself asked the typist to make the correction.
 On this Mr. Sarwan told me that it was the Minister of Finance, Tun Tan Siew Sin himself who wanted the correction made.
 Since this was a secret document he had directed that the officer responsible for the cabinet paper itself should rectify the mistake.
 This was a lesson to me on the need to be meticulous in work to a standard set by the boss, and to understand better the meaning of document secrecy.

 The image issue was important.
 As an officer I had to supervise clerical staff many of whom were much older than me.
 The Chief Clerk himself was old enough to be my father.
 To gain respect authority alone was not enough.
 An officer had to look matured physically or put on a serious face.
 One colleague related to me an amusing story of a very senior officer during the British era who grew a moustache to put on a serious look!
 For me personally, it did not help that I was physically small built and had a rather boyish face, and that I could not grow a moustache.
 So getting respect from my office staffs involved lessons of trial and error, sometimes even humorous episodes!